Fat and Diabetes

 Trans fats can be naturally occurring (in relatively tiny quantities) but generally refers to ‘man made’ fats that have been hydrogenated to chemically change the structure of the fat molecules.

-Trans fats have been around for decades but in recent years they have come under scrutiny and are believed to be dangerous to health if consumed in too high quantities.
+Trans fats have been around for decades but in recent years they have come under scrutiny as they can be dangerous to health if consumed in too high quantities.

 - Read more on trans fats